rcos/rcos-handbook/docs/mentoring/README.md

 <!-- ## Student Coordinators

-Student coordinators are mentors that organize the first couple weeks as well as the large group meetings.
-If you're having an issue and your mentor can't point you in the right direction, a coordinator will be able to direct you towards another mentor, faculty or help you directly. -->
+Student Coordinators are mentors that organize the first couple weeks as well as the large group meetings.
+If you're having an issue and your mentor can't point you in the right direction, a Coordinator will be able to direct you towards another mentor, faculty or help you directly. -->

 ## External Mentors